New Hampshire man sentenced to minimum 56 years on murder, other charges in young daughter's death

 CONCORD, N.H.
-(AP) — A New Hampshire man convicted of killing his 5-year-old daughter and moving her corpse around for months before disposing of it was sentenced Thursday to a minimum of 56 years in prison on murder and other changes.
+(AP) — A New Hampshire man convicted of killing his 5-year-old daughter and moving her corpse around for months before disposing of it was sentenced Thursday to a minimum of 56 years in prison on murder and other changes as relatives of the child called him a monster.

-That sentence will be added on to the minimum 32 1/2-year sentence Adam Montgomery, 34, began last year on unrelated gun charges, making it unlikely that he will ever get out of prison following his actions in the death of Harmony Montgomery.
+That sentence will be added on to the minimum 32 1/2-year sentence Adam Montgomery, 34, began last year on unrelated gun charges, effectively amounting to a life sentence following his actions in the death of Harmony Montgomery.
 Police believe she was killed nearly two years before she was reported missing in 2021.
 Her body was never found.

+A prosecutor offered to lessen the sentence for the second-degree murder conviction and other charges if Montgomery “tells us right now” the location of his daughter’s remains.
+Montgomery, who has maintained his innocence in the death of his daughter, did not speak in the Manchester courtroom.
+His attorney later called the offer a “stunt” and said Montgomery's silence should not be interpreted as a lack of remorse.

+People who knew Harmony Montgomery spoke about the happy, kind child they once knew.

 His estranged wife, Kayla Montgomery, had testified that her family, including her two young sons with Adam Montgomery, had been evicted right before Thanksgiving in 2019 and were living in a car.
 She said on Dec.
 7, Adam Montgomery punched Harmony Montgomery at several stop lights as they drove from a methadone clinic to a fast food restaurant because he was angry that the child was having bathroom accidents in the car.